msolorio/project-ideas/readme.md

 - a photo database
 - note taking, storage, organization, and searching app
 - a memory enhancement flash card style teaching tool, game
-- a giphy creating a sharing social app
+- a giphy creating and sharing social app
 - a photo taking, sharing, storage, organization and searching app
 - recreate trello (but different)
 - recreate craigslist (but different)